-16. mption Condition Purchase 1s): 6.2 num period: [mum period: [] days] days 17.
-(Rede e perio mption nption dity): Condition Purchase illegality 6.3 or num period: [num period: [] days] days 18.
-Issuer Call: [Appl icable/Not Applica able] • t applicable, deler s paragraph) te the remaining subparagraphs (a)) Optional Redemption Date(s): [] (b) Optional Redemption Amount: [] per Calculation Amount (c) If redeemable in part: [Not A Applicable] (i) Minimum Amount: n Redemp otion [] (ii) Maximun Amount: n Redemp otion [] (d) Notice e periods: num period: [num period: [] days] days to co inforn cleari onsider the pra nation through ng systems (whi ce periods, the Issuer is advised acticalities of distribution of intermediaries, for example, ich require a minimum of 5 clearing system business days' notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Principal Paying Agent, the Registrar or Trustee)
+16. Notice (Reden Redem nption ds for and r tax reas Condition Purchase ons): 6.2 um period: [num period: [] days] days 17.
+Notice (Reden Redem invalia nption ption ds for and due to Condition Purchase illegality um period: [num period: [] days] days 18.
+Issuer Issuer Call: [Applicable/Not Applicable] (Reden referred to under Condition 6.4 demption at the option of the Issuer uer Call))) - applicable, a paragraph) elete the remaining subparagraphs (a) Optional Redemption Date(s): [] (b) Optional Redemption Amount: [] per Calculat ion Amount (c) If redeemable in part: [Not A applicable] (i) Minimu Amount 1 otion [] (ii) Maximu Amount 1 otion [] (d) Notice periods: Minim um period: [] days

+Maximum period: [] days

+(N.B.
+When setting notice periods, the Issuer is advised to consider the practicalities of distribution of information through intermediaries, for example, clearing systems (which require a minimum of 5 clearing system business days' notice for a call) and custodians, as well as any other notice requirements which may apply, for example, as between the Issuer and the Principal Paying Agent, the Registrar or Trustee)
-19. Final Redemption Amount:

-[] per Calculation Amount
+19. Final Redemption Amount: s] per Calculation Amount